UBMI-IFC/vaca-lite/README.md

 # vaca-lite
-small no-nonsense client status monitoring tool with built-in alerts via telegram
+small daemon to monitor client status via ssh with minimal dependencies and configuration